microsoftgraph/msgraph-sdk-powershell/src/Users/v1.0/docs/Microsoft.Graph.Users.md

 Get the number of the resource

 ### [New-MgUser](New-MgUser.md)
-Create a new user object.
+Create a new user.\nThe request body contains the user to create.
+At a minimum, you must specify the required properties for the user.
+You can optionally specify any other writable properties.

 ### [New-MgUserExtension](New-MgUserExtension.md)
 Create new navigation property to extensions for users